mrgnhnt96/zenrouter/packages/zenrouter_file_generator/README.md

 - 🎯 **Type-safe navigation** - Generated extension methods for type-safe navigation
 - 📱 **Full ZenRouter support** - Deep linking, guards, redirects, transitions, and more
 - 🚀 **Zero boilerplate** - Routes are generated from your file structure
+- 🕸️ **Lazy loading** - Routes can be lazy loaded using the `deferredImport` option in the `@ZenCoordinator` annotation.
+Improves app startup time and reduces initial bundle size.

 ## Installation